...

 Get a free Wealth Letter subscription now & we'll send you the eBook too!
 Leave your email, confirm and off you go!

 This is where the opinions differ, because while some people spend hundreds of francs every month on mobile phones, Netflix and the Internet, others live a minimalist life.
 The total cost of your entertainment contracts per month is less than CHF 100?
-Then you do everything right and you can this chapter of the savings tips Switzerland probably skip
+Then you're doing everything right and you can probably use this chapter to save money in everyday life. skip

 You want to reduce your expenses and save some money Switzerland-wide?
 Here are a few approaches to how Swiss people can live frugally without having to sacrifice luxury: